Note on the reheating temperature in Starobinsky-type potentials

 \

-We have also studied the particular case when the effective EoS parameter during the oscillations of the inflaton field is equal to $1/3$ showing that this case leads to an absurd value of the number of degrees of freedom at the reheating time, meaning that this situation and its consequences must be disregarded.
+Finally, we have also studied the particular case when the effective EoS parameter during the oscillations of the inflaton field is equal to $1/3$ showing that this case leads to an absurd value of the number of degrees of freedom at the reheating time, meaning that this ideal situation (in a more realistic model the effective EoS is not constant) and its consequences must be disregarded.

 \

 \